Sports and Exercise Safety

 Not only is the right kind of equipment important, so is the right fit.
 If you don't know if your equipment fits properly, check with a coach, gym teacher, athletic trainer, or parent to make sure you have the right size and that you're wearing it correctly.
 Many sporting goods stores can also help you find the right fit.

-The bottom line: Wearing the right equipment with the right fit dramatically decreases your chances of getting hurt.
+The bottom line: Wearing the right equipment with the right fit greatly lowers your risk of getting hurt.

-Don't rush into any sport or exercise without warming up first — muscles that haven't been properly prepared tend to be injured more easily.
+Don't rush into any sport or exercise without warming up first.
+Muscles that have not been properly prepared tend to be injured more easily.

-Start out with some light cardiovascular activities, such as easy jogging, jumping jacks, or brisk walking, just to get your muscles going.
-Follow your brief warm-up with some stretches.
-(Stretching works best after a warm-up because your tissues are more elastic [flexible] due to the increase in heat and blood flow to the muscles.)
+Start out with some light cardiovascular activities, such as jogging, jumping jacks, shuffling, high knees, or butt kicks.
+They’ll increase your heart rate and body temperature, and warm up your muscles.
+Follow your 10-minute warm-up with some dynamic stretches.
+(Stretching works best after a warm-up because your tissues are more flexible due to the increase in heat and blood flow to the muscles.)

-In addition to warm-ups and stretches, practice sessions are also excellent preparation for most sports or activities.
-If you belong to a team, attend as many team practices and games as possible.
-This will put you in top physical condition and help you and your teammates work together — and knowing how your teammates play will help prevent injuries.
+Besides warm-ups and stretches, practice sessions are also excellent preparation for many sports or activities.
+If you belong to a team, attend as many team practices and games as you can.
+It is important to work your way up to full participation by practicing.
+Typically, you should start 3 weeks before the start of your season to get in shape.
+This will put you in top physical condition and help you and your teammates work together.
+And knowing how your teammates play will help prevent injuries.

 Even if you don't belong to a team, you can use regular workouts and practices to enhance your performance and lessen the chance of injuries.
-Remember, if a tool isn't used, it gets rusty, so keep yourself in top shape with regular practice.
+Keep yourself in top shape with regular practice.
 For instance, try doing tennis drills or practicing your serve before starting a set.
 Shoot some baskets or play a quick game of one-on-one with a friend.
 Practice gets your brain and body to work together while improving your performance.

 Although you should practice regularly, don't overdo it.
-Sudden increases in training frequency, duration, or intensity might produce better performance at first but can lead to overuse injuries later.
-Your doctor or coach can help you develop a training and conditioning program that's appropriate for your age and level of development.
+Sudden increases in training frequency, duration, or intensity might produce better performance at first, but can lead to overuse injuries later.
+Allow for a day off for rest between days of activity and alternate your activities.
+If you run a lot one day, alternate with swimming or strength training the next day.
+Your doctor or coach can help you develop a training and conditioning program that's right for your age and level of development.

-If you've been injured and you try to come back too soon, you run the great risk of reinjuring yourself — maybe even more seriously than before.
-Don't let anyone — including yourself, your parents, your friends, or even your coach — pressure you into playing before your body is fully healed.
-Your doctor, coach, or trainer will give you specific advice on when you should return to your sport or activity.
+If you try to come back too soon after an injury, you run the great risk of reinjuring yourself — maybe even more seriously than before.
+If you come back to a sport or activity after a long break, slowly increase your activity level by 10% each week until you reach your optimal fitness level.
+Don't let anyone pressure you into playing before your body is fully healed.
+Your doctor, coach, or trainer will give you specific advice on when it’s OK to return to your sport or activity.

 Taking time to heal is particularly important if you've had a concussion.
 Lots of athletes try to come back too quickly after getting a concussion — because they can't see an injury, they think they're OK to play.
-But jumping back into the game too soon puts a player at greater risk for another concussion — as well as other even more dangerous brain injuries.
-So always get clearance from your doctor to play again if you've had a concussion.
+But jumping back into the game too soon puts a player at greater risk for another concussion, and other even more dangerous brain injuries.
+It’s a rule in many states to get clearance from your doctor to play again if you've had a concussion.
+Your doctor will come up with an individualized plan for you.

 Many athletes use pain relievers to avoid pain.
-If you feel persistent pain, don't use pain relievers to mask it, though.
-Taking large amounts of pain relievers — or, worse yet, taking pain relievers for a long time in order to play — can be dangerous.
-Pain is the body's way of signaling it's not happy with what you're doing.
-If you have a lot of pain, seek treatment so you can resolve what's causing it.
+If you feel lasting pain, don't use pain relievers to mask it, though.
+Taking large amounts of pain relievers — or, worse yet, taking pain relievers over a long period of time in order to play — can be dangerous.
+Pain is the body's way of signaling that something is wrong.
+If you have pain, talk to your doctor.

-Be sure to seek medical treatment whenever you experience:
+Be sure to get medical care whenever you have:

 - moderate to severe pain